openjs-foundation/cross-project-council/CPC-CHARTER.md

 ## Section 4.
 Establishment of the CPC.

-The CPC is an inclusive group with three types of participants:
+The CPC is an inclusive group with f types of participants:

 * Observers
 * Regular members
 * Voting members
+* Invited Guests

+### Invited Guests

+Guests are invited to attend either individual meetings or a set of meetings for a set period of time.
+They are not able to participate in the consensus seeking process.

 ### Observers